-Pegasus also has a female architect, Kristine Kerr, who had previously worked with Gary Player before setting up her own company, Kura Design.
-She will also design the course for the new Christchurch Golf Resort, just 8 miles south of Pegasus, which is due to begin construction soon.
+Pegasus also has a female architect, Kristine Kerr, who had previously worked with Gary Player before setting up her own company, Kura Golf Course Design.
+She was also earmarked to design the course for a new Christchurch Golf Resort, just 8 miles south of Pegasus, but this facility has not been constructed.

 I played this course in October 16 and really enjoyed the occasion.
 It was a course that I had been looking forward to playing for some time.
 I had played Terrace Downs a couple of days earlier and rate Pegusas the better of the two.
 Pegasus strength is the protection that the greens have and for this reason it is important to hit your drive in the right place on the generous fairways.
 Yes there are different options to be considered off some tees.

 There is plenty of variety of holes and the long par 5 18th is a killer at the end of the round especially if played into the wind and not to mention the near island two tier green which slopes towards the water!!

 Anyway, it feels safe to assume that Pegasus seems squarely aimed at having a wide appeal, particularly seeking to please the casual golfer (i.e. it is not too difficult, and there is plenty of room if you are not attempting to break 75).
 And I think the architect has made a decent fist of that, if that was indeed her intention.